-After you redeem your two access codes to gain full access to all course materials, the fastest way to the J&B Moodle site for this course will be the URL https://moodle.jblcourses.com.
+After you redeem your one (or two if you got an e-book) access code(s) to gain full access the lab.
+The fastest way to the J&B Moodle site for this course will be the URL https://moodle.jblcourses.com.